-Thermal Imaging, also called Infrared Imaging, or simply IR photography, uses a camera that detects difference in temperature to see things that may not be visible.
+Thermal Imaging, also called Infrared Imaging, or simply IR photography, uses a camera that detects differences in temperature to see things that may not be visible.

 Thermal imaging is not x-ray vision, rather it displays differences in temperatures of the surface.
 Surface temperature can be affected by what is under the surface.

-The greater the temperature difference, the most clear the image is.
-For examples if it is 95 degrees outside, but you have been running the AC set to 78 all day, a thermal image can show great detail about an exterior wall.
+The greater the temperature difference, the clearer the image is.
+For example, if it is 95 degrees outside, but you have been running the AC set to 78 all day, a thermal image can show great detail about an exterior wall.
 However, with an interior wall, where both sides are the same temperature, very little, if any detail, will be present.